spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 Bookworm RPI zero w  3 and 4

+NOT FOR RPI 5 the rpi5 have no v4l2m2m encoders

 INSTALL FFMPEG for RPI4 32 bit + 64bit with libfdk_aac  v4l2_request sand usw.